rderelle/skalo/README.md

 ### Installation
-At the moment, you can download this repository and, once inside the downloaded directory, compile skalo with the following command:
+you can download this repository and, once inside the downloaded directory, compile skalo with cargo:
 ```
 cargo build --release
 ```
-skalo will be located in the directory './target/release/'.
+skalo will be located in the directory target/release/.

 ### Running skalo
 The default command line is: